Kostenloser Versand

 How can you prevent a night terror?

-With healthy sleep hygiene – i.e. regular bedtimes, a consistent and calm sleep ritual, a cozy atmosphere in the nursery and children’s bedding – you can definitely prevent a night terror.
-It is also advisable not to overfill the children’s day with appointments and to ensure that they have sufficient rest and relaxation periods during the day.
-Television or computer games should be avoided directly before bedtime.
-An evening conversation between parents and child about the day’s experiences can also be helpful and ensure peaceful and restful nights.
+With healthy sleep hygiene – i.e., regular bedtimes, a consistent and calm bedtime routine, a cozy atmosphere in the child’s bedroom, and children’s bedding – night terrors can definitely be prevented.
+It is also advisable not to overfill children’s days with appointments and to ensure that they have sufficient rest and relaxation periods during the day.

 Related Posts